Medo Juković: Montenegro U18

-On 23rd November 2021 would Medo make his first appearance for the Montenegro U18.
-He made his debut against Hungary in a 1-0 defeat.
-2 days later Medo would score his first goal in his national career against Hungary in a 2-1 defeat.
+On 23 November 2021 Medo would make his first appearance for the Montenegro U18.
+He made his debut against Hungary in a 1–0 defeat.
+2 days later Medo would score his first goal in his national career against Hungary in a 2–1 defeat.

 Montenegro U20

 3 years later Medo would return to international football, this time playing for Montenegro U20.
-He only made 1 appearance for the Montenegro U20 on 19th November 2024, but in that game he managed to get a goal in a friendly against Slovakia.
+He only made 1 appearance for the Montenegro U20 on 19 November 2024, but in that game he managed to get a goal in a friendly against Slovakia.

 Montenegro U21

-Medo would make his Montenegro U21 debut against Romania in a 6–2 defeat on 11th October 2024, 5 months later he would return to the Montenegro U21 this time against Bosnia in a 3–2 friendly win.
+Medo would make his Montenegro U21 debut against Romania in a 6–2 defeat on 11 October 2024, 5 months later he would return to the Montenegro U21 this time against Bosnia in a 3–2 friendly win.
 He would appear on 2 more friendlies against Turkey and Azerbaijan where both games ended in draws.
-Medo would play his first competitive game of 2025 against Italy on 5th September 2025, the game ended in a 2–1 defeat where he came on in the 83rd minute and got a yellow card.
+Medo would play his first competitive game of 2025 against Italy on 5 September 2025, the game ended in a 2–1 defeat where he came on in the 83rd minute and got a yellow card.
 4 days later he would appear again but this time against Sweden, Montenegro won that match 2–0 and Medo would get 2 assists that game.
 Medo's first goal for the Montenegro U21 national team came against North Macedonia during a U21 European Championship qualifying round where he scored in the 68th minute after coming on as a substitute for Lazar Knežević in the 58th minute, Montenegro ended up winning that game 3–2.
-As of 10th September 2025 Medo is playing for the Montenegro U21.
+As of 18 November 2025 Medo is playing for the Montenegro U21.

+Awards

+On 29 December 2025, Medo received his first individual award after being named the best athlete in his hometown of Rožaje, following his successful performances with Jedinstvo and Sutjeska.